jonathanmundy/udacity_vr_nd_p4_dungeon/README.md

 ### Link to Additional Work

-If you're interested in sseeing the other VR projects I've created, pease see the rest of my [Github profile](https://github.com/jonathanmundy).
+If you're interested in seeing the other VR projects I've created, please see the rest of my [Github profile](https://github.com/jonathanmundy).